piathoi/PyBer_Analysis/README.md

 ## Overview

-Purpose:
-* to complete summary of the Ride-Sharing data by city type using different type graphs such as line, scatter, bubble, pie and box-and-whisker with Matplotlib libraries.
-* to determine mean, median and mode using Pandas, NumPy and SciPy statistics.
-The final PyBer analysis include mutiple-line graphs of total weekly fares for each city type.
+The goal of this week's analysis is find out the total weekly fares for each city type by creating a multiple-line graph.

 ## Results